 Health Benefits of Turmeric

-Based on scientific researches, turmeric has numerous health benefits for people of any age, especially seniors.
+Based on scientific research, turmeric has numerous health benefits for people of any age, especially seniors.
 Some researchers even claim that the lower incidence of dementia and Alzheimer’s disease in India is directly related to the higher consumption of turmeric in their food recipes.
-Some of the essential health benefits of the spice are listed below:
+Some of its essential health benefits of it are listed below:

-- Anti-inflammatory effects: chronic inflammation in our body may lead to several diseases like heart disease, cancer, etc. fortunately, curcumin (the primary bioactive substance of turmeric) can effectively fight inflammation at the molecular level in our body, therefore potentially prevent or even treat such chronic and fatigue disease.
+Anti-inflammatory effects: chronic inflammation in our body may lead to several diseases like heart disease, cancer, etc. fortunately, curcumin (the primary bioactive substance of turmeric) can effectively fight inflammation at the molecular level in our body therefore potentially preventing or even treating such chronic and fatigue disease.

-- Increase brain functions: turmeric bioactive compounds can enhance brain-based hormone, which participates in improving memory and lowering some brain diseases like Alzheimer’s and depression.
+Increase brain functions: turmeric bioactive compounds can enhance brain-based hormone, which improves memory and lowers some brain diseases like Alzheimer’s and depression.

-- One of the best foods to prevent cancer for seniors: by neutralizing oxidative reactions; turmeric can prevent cancer in our body and is one of the best foods to prevent cancer for seniors.
+Prevent cancer in seniors: turmeric can prevent cancer in our body by neutralizing oxidative reactions.
 Additionally, turmeric can reduce the growth of cancerous cells and tumours.

-- Preventing or treating Alzheimer’s: turmeric consumption can lower or even reverse the progression of Alzheimer’s by removing amyloid plaque in our brain.
-Hence turmeric can improve the mental health of seniors and Preventing or treating Alzheimer’s.
+Preventing or treating Alzheimer’s: turmeric consumption can lower or even reverse the progression of Alzheimer’s by removing amyloid plaque in our brain.
+Hence, turmeric can improve seniors’ mental health and prevent or treat Alzheimer’s.

-- An excellent anti-depression foodstuff: depression is related to the low level of some specific brain hormone.
-Treating people with a high turmeric diet can increase the hormone level.
-As well as that, turmeric bioactive compounds can improve the level of serotonin and dopamine (the happy hormones).
+An excellent anti-depression: depression is related to the low level of norepinephrine, serotonin, and dopamine in our brain.
+Treating people with a high turmeric diet can increase these hormone levels.

-Important tip: turmeric bioactive compounds are hardly absorbed from the intestine into the blood.
+Turmeric bioactive compounds are hardly absorbed from the intestine into the blood.
 Thus, to increase the bioavailability of turmeric compounds, it’s better to consume them with black pepper.
-Nutrition researchers showed that turmeric compounds’ absorbance enhances as high as 2000% when consumed along with black pepper.
+Turmeric compounds’ absorbance enhances as high as 2000% when consumed along with black pepper.
 Based on FAO reports, turmeric bioactive compounds are heat-stable to be used in thermally treated foods.

-Owing to those fantastic effects of turmeric on human health, especially seniors, the living maples team has collected five tasty, delicious recipes with a high amount of turmeric.
+Owing to those fantastic effects of turmeric on human health, especially seniors, the living maples team has collected five tasty recipes with a high amount of turmeric.
 You can also see top anti-aging foods for seniors to get more information about healthy foods.